opea-project/docs/developer-guides/doc_guidelines.rst

 This document provides a quick reference for commonly used markdown and reST with MyST and Sphinx-defined directives and roles used to create the documentation you're reading.
+It also provides best-known-methods for working with a mixture of reStructuredText and markdown.

 Markdown vs. RestructuredText
 *****************************

 Both markdown and ReStructureText (reST) let you create individual documentation files that GitHub can render when viewing them in your browser on github.com.
-Markdown is popular because of it's familarity with developers and is the default markup language for StackOverflow, Reddit, GitHub, and others.
+Markdown is popular because of it's familiarity with developers and is the default markup language for StackOverflow, Reddit, GitHub, and others.
 ReStructuredText came from the Python community in 2001 and became noticed outside that community with the release of Sphinx in 2008.
 These days, reST is supported by GitHub